How to buy a second home in 2025: A 7-step guide

 • Bring proof of homeowners insurance: Secure homeowners insurance and provide proof at closing for your lender to release funds.

-• Acquire title insurance: Your lender will collaborate with a title company to investigate any existing issues with the property for a clear buying process.
-The title company will also issue title insurance to protect your new home purchase.
+• Acquire title insurance: Your lender will collaborate with a title company to investigate any existing issues with the property for a transparent buying process.
+The title company will also issue insurance to protect your new home purchase.

 • Schedule another home inspection: Conduct a comprehensive home inspection to thoroughly examine the property one more time.
-Work with your agent to negotiate with the seller on pricing or repairs if issues arise.
+If issues arise, work with your agent to negotiate with the seller on pricing or repairs.

 • Await appraisal results: Although you can conduct the appraisal before the inspection, the latter helps identify major issues early on.
 Your lender can arrange for a home appraisal to verify the accuracy of your home's value.